-Religious Education Rationale Religious Education is the first learning area for all Catholic Schools.
+How can I Religious Education Rationale Religious Education is the first learning area for all Catholic Schools.
 It is in this course that our students come to understand the teachings, beliefs and values of the Catholic Church.
 The Religious Education course is an academic program that is compulsory for all students through to Year 12.
 In Senior School, the course can be studied as an ATAR subject towards university entry.
 The Religious Education program explores the interplay between religion, society and individuals.
 It examines the nature of religion and how it offers individuals and their communities an understanding of the world around them.
 As students develop the knowledge, understanding, values and skills of this course, they understand ways to interact and communicate with people about the diversity of religious beliefs and practices.
 The study of Religious Education at Mazenod will help our students to appreciate their role in sustaining a socially just world in which all are created in eyes of God.
 The Year 10 Religious Education course is streamed into Extended RE and Standard RE with an Industry & Enterprise English Class as part of the Industry & Enterprise Program program.
 All courses follow the same program with instruction and assessment adjusted to the stream of the class.
 RELIGIOUS EDUCATION TERM ONE: VOCATION - CALLED TO BE AND TO BECOME The content is built around the following areas: The basic human vocation, Discovering personal vocation, The Christian vocation, Marriage is a vocation, Ministerial Priesthood, Religious life and Life Everlasting.
-TERM TWO: THE SEARCH FOR FREEDOM The content is built around the following areas: Freedom to make responsible moral choices, making morally good choices, God's restoration of human freedom, God revealed the Old Law and the New Law, The New Law of True Freedom.
-The Sacrament of True Freedom.
+TERM TWO: THE SEARCH FOR FREEDOM The content is built around the following areas: Freedom to make responsible moral choices, making morally good choices, God's restoration of human freedom, God revealed the Old Law and the New Law, The New Law of True Freedom, The Sacrament of True Freedom.
 TERM THREE: THE HOLY SPIRIT'S ACTION THROUGH CONSCIENCE AND THE CHURCH The content is built around the following areas: Alone with God, Making judgement of Conscience, Four Principles of Conscience, Challenges recognising the voice of Conscience, The Holy Spirit guides Conscience, The Characteristics of the Church, The growth of the Church, Renewal of the Church through the Holy Spirit.
-TERM FOUR: VOCATION - CALLED TO BE AND BECOME The content is built around the following areas: Concern for Justice, Human injustice in the world, Jesus as the realisation of God's justice, Jesus restores Justice in people's hearts, Jesus calls Christians to promote Social Justice.
-The Church promotes Social Justice.
-Health & Physical Education Year 10 Achievement Standard Health Education In Term One, students transfer learned specialised movement skills with increasing proficiency and At Standard, students explain the impact of social success in the contexts of cricket and swimming. and cultural influences on personal identity and They use feedback to improve their own and others' health, safety and wellbeing, including stereotypes performance with greater consistency, and critically and gender, diversity and cultural differences.
-They evaluate movement responses based on the analyse media messages about health, and propose outcome of previous performances.
-Through the and evaluate interventions to improve individual application of biomechanical principles to analyse and community health and wellbeing. movement, students broaden their understanding of optimal techniques necessary for enhanced athletic performance.
-In Health, through the Kevs4Life program, the students focus on being healthy, safe and active in the community.
+TERM FOUR: VOCATION - CALLED TO BE AND BECOME The content is built around the following areas: Concern for Justice, Human injustice in the world, Jesus as the realisation of God's justice, Jesus restores Justice in people's hearts, Jesus calls Christians to promote Social Justice, The Church promotes Social Justice.
+Health & Physical Education Year 10 Achievement Standard Health Education At Standard, students explain the impact of social and cultural influences on personal identity and health, safety and wellbeing, including stereotypes and gender, diversity and cultural differences.
+They analyse media messages about health, and propose and evaluate interventions to improve individual and community health and wellbeing.
 Students evaluate the impact of emotional responses on relationships and apply skills and strategies to promote respectful relationships, such as taking action to address disrespect or other inappropriate behaviour.
-Physical Education Students transfer learned specialised movement skills with increasing proficiency and success in the contexts of soccer and athletics.
-They use feedback At Standard, students select, use and evaluate to improve their own and others' performance individual movement skills and sequences and with greater consistency, and critically evaluate implement tactics appropriate to the physical movement responses based on the outcome of activity context, based on the outcome of previous previous performances.
-Through the application performances.
-They apply appropriate technique of biomechanical principles to analyse movement, while performing skills that increase in complexity. students broaden their understanding of optimal Students describe acceleration and force absorption techniques necessary for enhanced athletic performance.
-In Term Two, the Keys4Life program continues. in relation to physical activity and improving performance.
+Physical Education At Standard, students select, use and evaluate individual movement skills and sequences and implement tactics appropriate to the physical activity context, based on the outcome of previous performances.
+They apply appropriate technique while performing skills that increase in complexity.
+Students describe acceleration and force absorption in relation to physical activity and improving performance.
 They describe ways to measure hydration and perceived exertion in response to physical activity.
 Students demonstrate ethical behaviour in competitive contexts and apply skills and strategies to improve team performance.